jtgsystems/claude-engineer/Claude-Eng-v2/readme.md

 ## 🧠 AI Models and Specialized Agents

-Claude Engineer utilizes multiple AI models to provide specialized functionality:
+AI Engineer utilizes multiple configurations of OpenAI's GPT-4.1 model to provide specialized functionality:

-1. MAINMODEL (Claude 3 or Claude 3.5): Handles general interactions and task processing.
+1. MAINMODEL (GPT-4.1): Handles general interactions and task processing.
-2. TOOLCHECKERMODEL: Validates the usage and outputs of various tools to ensure reliability.
+2. TOOLCHECKERMODEL (GPT-4.1): Validates the usage and outputs of various tools to ensure reliability.
-3. CODEEDITORMODEL: Specializes in code editing tasks, ensuring high-quality modifications.
+3. CODEEDITORMODEL (GPT-4.1): Specializes in code editing tasks, ensuring high-quality modifications.
-4. CODEEXECUTIONMODEL: Analyzes code execution results and provides insights.

 These models work together to provide a comprehensive and intelligent development assistance experience.